FlutterFlow/flutterflow-documentation/docs/resources/ui/widgets/built-in-widgets/list-grid.md

 - **Shrink Wrap:** By default, the GridView widget takes up all the available space in its main axis.
 That means if the Axis property is set to Vertical, GridView will occupy all vertical space on the screen.
 Similarly, if the Axis is set to Horizontal, then GridView will reserve all the horizontal space.

 - **Primary:** When set, this indicates whether the GridView is the primary scrollable widget in the layout.
-A primary GridView handles the scroll interactions, usually necessary when there's only one scrolling view in the viewport.
+A primary GridView handles the scroll interactions, usually necessary when there's only one scrolling view in the viewport. [**See more info here**](#primary-property).

 :::tip[Video Tutorial]
 If you prefer watching a video tutorial, here's the one for you: